HOW DOGS COMMUNICATE.

 If a dog is continually averting it's gaze as another dog approaches then that could be a displacement behaviour.
 The dog doing the looking away is not happy with the present situation and is trying to let the other dog know, it is doing it to try and calm the situation and is a sign the dog is anxious.
 Other signs of displacement behaviour could be licking the lips, yawning, scratching oneself, wet dog shaking (when a dog gets in a stressful/anxious situation it may wet dog shake to effectively shake out the stress to relieve itself) often done by a dog after an anxious confrontation (mine does it occasionally).

-Having said the above paragraph I have known dogs that have carried out some of the above types of behaviours before attacking another, normally driven by fear, so really the individuals prior learning and genetics is key.
+Having said the above paragraph I have known dogs that have carried out some of the above types of behaviours before attacking another, normally driven by fear, this is not common though; so really the individuals prior learning and genetics is key.

 Some dogs when confronted by another will carry on as though that dog was not even there, it is quite funny to watch but is the way that particular dog has learnt to deal with other dogs, pretend I can't see it and it might go away.
 This dog is not carrying out normal social behaviour for whatever reason but is it's way of coping.